gasp-xyz/avs-operator-setup/README.md

 ### Core operations
 * Register your operator to eigenlayer using [Eigenlayer CLI](https://github.com/Layr-Labs/eigenlayer-cli)
+* Deposit your stake at [Eigenlayer App](https://goerli.eigenlayer.xyz/), see [Eigenlayer stake guide](https://docs.eigenlayer.xyz/restaking-guides/restaking-user-guide) for more info\
+Mangata AVS currently supports rETH & stETH as LSTs, with minimum of `0.000001` ETH for operator registration

 ### Setup Operator
 The easiest way to set up is to clone the repo and follow the instructions below.